Clinician helping a patient review blood pressure readings

 Blood Pressure, Stress, Sleep, and Daily Life

-Blood pressure does not exist in a vacuum.
-It is affected by what you eat, how you sleep, how stressed you are, and how you navigate daily life in Lagos, Abuja, Port Harcourt, or wherever you live.
+Blood pressure doesn't exist in a vacuum.
+It's affected by what you eat, how you sleep, how stressed you are, and how you navigate daily life in Lagos, Abuja, Port Harcourt, or wherever you live.

 How stress affects blood pressure

-When you are stressed, your body releases hormones that temporarily raise your blood pressure by narrowing your blood vessels and increasing your heart rate.
+When you're stressed, your body releases hormones that temporarily raise your blood pressure by narrowing your blood vessels and increasing your heart rate.
 This is normal in short bursts — the problem is when stress becomes chronic.

-For many Nigerians, the sources of chronic stress are real: traffic, work pressure, caregiving responsibilities, financial strain, and the daily friction of navigating systems that do not always work.
-These do not go away with a deep-breathing exercise.
+For many Nigerians, the sources of chronic stress are real: traffic, work pressure, caregiving responsibilities, financial strain, and the daily friction of navigating systems that don't always work.
+These don't go away with a deep-breathing exercise.
 What matters is recognizing that stress is part of your BP picture and building your management around that reality.

 How poor sleep affects readings